MaalyALkaraki/syllabus/node-db/week-18/sql4-creating-tables.md

 * Check cannot use subqueries

 ### Constraint Names
 Any kind of constraint can be given a name.
-This is useful when trying to understand error messages (when a named constrint is violated its name is included in the error message).
+This is useful when trying to understand error messages (when a named constraint is violated its name is included in the error message).

 To name a constraint, use the following syntax:
 ```